 Emergency Medical Services

-Advanced Life Support (ALS) emergency calls were the majority of the total calls.
-The North Platte Fire Department ran 1269 ALS emergency call throughout Lincoln County and the surrounding area, which included 139-tiered responses.
+Advanced Life Support (ALS) and Basic Life Support (BLS) emergency calls were the majority of the total calls.
+The North Platte Fire Department ran 1,207 ALS emergency calls and 1,214 BLS calls throughout Lincoln County and the surrounding area, which included 170-tiered responses.
 A tiered response occurs when a smaller town’s ambulance crew realizes that their patient needs more definitive care by a paramedic.
 This crew then calls the 911 center and a North Platte Fire Department ambulance is dispatched to meet the rural unit.
-Examples of these calls would be diabetic reactions, chest pains or cardiac disorders, major trauma, severe respiratory, and seizure patients.
-Our tiered responses have ranged from 11 in 1997 to 139 in 2013 which is the highest amount.
+Examples of these calls would be diabetic reactions, chest pains, cardiac disorders, major trauma, severe respiratory, and seizure patients.
+Our tiered responses have ranged from 11 in 1997 to 170 in 2014 which is a new record for the North Platte Fire Department.